Pre-Purchase Survey

 An insurance company can request a survey to determine the nature, cause, and extent of damage to a vessel.
 The insurance company may also ask the surveyor to recommend repairs, review estimates, and determine the pre-loss value of a vessel.
 A vessel owner can retain a surveyor for the same purposes, but on the owner’s behalf.
 In both cases, the surveyor serves as an impartial expert, providing valuable insights into the condition of the vessel and helping to facilitate resolution of claims or repair processes.
 The specific duties may vary based on whether they are working on behalf of the insurance company or the vessel owner.

-Cargo Theft and Damage Investigations
+Marine & Inland Marine Claims, Cargo Theft, and Damage Investigations